amd/aocl-data-analytics/doc/options/all_table.rst

+..
+AUTO GENERATED.
+Do not hand edit this file! (see doc_test.cpp)

 Supported Optional Parameters
 ******************************

 .. note::
    This page lists optional parameters for **C APIs** only.

-In all the following tables, :math:`\varepsilon`, refers to the machine precision for the given floating point data precision.
+In all the following tables, :math:`\varepsilon`, refers to a *safe* machine precision (twice the actual machine precion) for the given floating point data type.

 .. _opts_linearmodel: